Bachelor of Environmental Design (BEnvD)

 Student Organizations

 The school houses a chapter of the American Institute of Architecture Students (AIAS), as well as a student chapter of the American Society of Landscape Architects (SCASLA).
-These organizations engage in a number of social and community service activities.
-AIAS and has won numerous national awards.
+These organizations engage in a variety of social and community service activities, including career fairs, engagement with the local professional community, and student mentoring

 Scholarships and Awards